rjsocha/wyga-http/README.md

 ## Why

-I using this as default (catch all) backend for traefik deployments.
+I'm using this as default (catch all) backend for traefik deployments.
 Same as nginx config:

 ```
 server {